-The means of escape within this block consists of two distinct, but obviously linked, components: General Means of Means of escape within the individual apartment (using the protected internal lobby provided) and from the apartment entrance, using the horizontal and vertical route in the building.
-Escape Description There is a single protected staircase serving the upper floor levels.
-The above staircase discharges to ground floor level where exit to an ultimate place of safety is via the main entrance / exit door which is afforded a thumb-turn device.
-Stairway Configuration Dwellings served by a single stairway with no more than two dwellings per floor.
-Escape Route Protection Detail Access to the dwellings from the stairway is by a protected lobby between the dwelling entrance door and the stairway door.
-The stairway is separated from the remainder of the premises by fire resistant construction, self-closing fire resisting doors.
-The fire doors are described as notional/nominal fire doors.
-The stairway self-closing fire resisting doors are fitted with intumescent strips and smoke seals.
-The stairway discharges to a final exit easily opened without resort to key or code.
-No dwellings open directly into the stairway.
-The fire resistance of the door giving access to individual dwellings could not be confirmed.
-Appropriate recommendations have been included within the audit findings of this report.
-Compartmentation Offered to Escape Routes The available escape capacity gives no obvious cause for concern.
+General Means of Escape Description The means of escape is via a single protected staircase.
+Flats on the upper floors open on to a protected lobby which opens on to a second (firefighting) lobby.
+The door opening on to the firefighting lobby from the lobby serving the flats is a FD30S fire door.
+The door opening on to the stairs from the firefighting lobby is a FD60S fire door.
+The stairs descend to an entrance hallway via a protected lift lobby where there are alternate exits to the front and rear of the building.
+Each final exit door has electronic access control with emergency exits buttons.
+Flats 1 - 4 on the ground floor exit direct to fresh air to a place of ultimate safety.
+Stairway Configuration Dwellings served by a single stairway lobby or corridor approach.
+The doors are confirmed as compliant fire doors.
+Access to the dwellings from the stairway is by two protected lobbies Escape Route Protection Detail between the dwelling entrance door and the stairway door.
+The stairway is separated from the remainder of the premises by fire resistant construction and FD60S, self-closing fire doors, fitted with intumescent strips and smoke seals.
 Sixty-minute fire resisting construction to the compartment walls.
-Fire doors without self-closers which are marked 'keep locked shut'.
-So far as can be determined, all elements of compartmentation appear intact, Protection Offered to External Stairway in sound condition and free from unstopped penetrations.
-There is no external stairway at this premises.
+Compartmentation Offered to Escape Routes Fire doors without self-closers which are marked 'keep locked shut'.
+So far as can be determined, all elements of compartmentation appear intact, in sound condition and free from unstopped penetrations.
+Protection Offered to External Stairway There is no external stairway at this premises.
 Open Balcony Walk- ways There are no open balcony walkways at this premises.
 Protection Offered to Inner Rooms There were no inner rooms identified to the assessor at this premises.
 Fire Separation The provisions for fire separation between the dwellings, and between the dwellings and the common parts, appear to be suitable.
 Therefore, the likelihood of fire and smoke spread beyond the dwelling of fire origin is low, whilst evacuation takes place.
 Note: Fires do not occur in sterile means of escape, clear of combustibles and without an ignition source.
+Fire fighting shafts are suitably enclosed within fire resistant construction.
 Common service risers and ducts are suitably enclosed within fire resistant construction.
 So far as can be determined, all elements of compartmentation appear intact, in sound condition and free from unstopped penetrations.
-Note this is not an intrusive assessment and the full extent of the separating Manual Door floor has not been examined.
-Doors on escape routes can be opened easily, at all material times, without Fastenings the use of keys, codes or fobs, when approached in the direction of escape.
+Note this is not an intrusive assessment and the full extent of the separating floor has not been examined.
+Bin / waste rooms, which are within the premises footprint, are suitably enclosed within fire resistant construction (Not accessible, information from previous FRA).
+Manual Door Fastenings Doors on escape routes can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
 Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
-Automatic Door Fastenings and Release Mechanisms There are no automatic release mechanisms fitted to doors on escape routes.
+Automatic Door Fastenings and Electrically operated locks are fitted to doors on escape routes.
+The above mechanisms are fitted with emergency exit switches alongside the Release Mechanisms 'Push to Open' buttons.
 Disabled Refuges There are no disabled refuges required at this premises.
-Waste Chutes / Bin Store There are no waste chutes or internal bin stores at this premises.
-The bin/waste store is in a separate detached secure outbuilding which is at a safe distance from the main premises.
-Fire Service Fire service rendezvous points are not required for this premises.
-Fire Assembly Point An assembly point is not required at this premises because: Stay-put evacuation strategy.
-Notification to Occupants of The Assembly Point Assembly point notification is not required at this premises.